 - Have an adventure.
 Hike, fish, rock climb, explore natural arches, mountain bike, ride horses, view the wildflowers, or find your own adventure

-Camping outside of developed campgrounds in the Alabama Hills will be limited to areas shown on this map and marked with a campsite marker.
 To control human waste, six porta potties have been placed in the Alabama Hills.
-Please either use these restrooms or pack out your solid human waste using a portable waste system (RV toilet, wag bag, etc.).
+Please either use these restrooms or pack out your solid human waste using a portable waste system (RV toilet, wag bag, portable toilet, etc.).

 - The indigenous people of this valley still reside in this place where their ancestors have lived for thousands of years.
 They ask that you respect and care for this land.
 Do not disturb or destroy anything that you may find.